-One day in 1983, someone asked Eric if he would arrange a hayride for their group to pick pumpkins.
+That first fall in 1979, someone asked Eric if he would arrange a hayride for their group to pick pumpkins.
 In the 1980s, the Fall Festival was born on a single weekend.
 Fast forward to today, and the Cox Farms Fall Festival has become the largest and most popular fall festival in the DC area and Cox Farms’ most famous seasonal event.

 The next generation of the Cox‐Richard clan (Lily, Aaron and Lucas) grew up on the farm, and today Aaron and Lucas are official Co‐Farmers in Chief at Cox Farms.
 Their parents, Eric and Gina, are semi‐retired (but still able to make their opinions known, in that special way parents have).
 At the end of 2010, Cox Farms decided to close the Vienna location they had rented for 38 years, in order to concentrate future growth on the farm they own in Centreville.

 Lucas and Aaron worked closely with Eric and Gina throughout their earlier farmhand years, and that closeness remains.
 Today, as "Co-Farmers-In-Chief," Lucas oversees daily operations throughout the year, ensuring everything with greenhouse production and festival grounds infrastructure is in top shape.
 Aaron oversees Cox Farms’ staff and wide range of events and programs, including the family’s growing Community Support initiative.

 Eric and Lucas in the tractor house